 Binary to Decimal Converter in Python.

-It will run in a continuous loop, so you can perform multiple conversions without restarting the program.
+The program runs in a continuous loop, allowing you to perform multiple conversions without restarting the script.

 How to use this Binary to Decimal Converter: